GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 Google Cloud Deploy uses the following Pub/Sub topics to share event information with other services:

-* `clouddeploy-resources` provides information for creation and lifecycle management of Google Cloud Deploy resources such as Delivery Pipelines, Rollouts, and Releases
+* `clouddeploy-resources`: provides information for creation and lifecycle management of Google Cloud Deploy resources such as delivery pipelines, rollouts, and releases
-* `clouddeploy-operations` provides information about operational tasks in Google Cloud Deploy such as Promotions
+* `clouddeploy-operations`: provides information about operational tasks in Google Cloud Deploy such as promotions
-* `clouddeploy-approvals` provides information about Google Cloud Deploy approvals
+* `clouddeploy-approvals`: provides information about Google Cloud Deploy approvals

-In this tutorial you'll create these Google Pub/Sub topics in your Project and run an application to listen for the events in your Cloud Shell when the occur.
+In this tutorial you'll create these Pub/Sub topics in your project and run an application to listen for the events in your Cloud Shell when they occur.

 ### About Cloud Shell

-This tutorial uses [Google Cloud Shell](https://cloud.google.com/shell) to configure and interact with Google Cloud Deploy.
+This tutorial uses [Cloud Shell](https://cloud.google.com/shell) to configure and interact with Google Cloud Deploy.
 Cloud Shell is an online development and operations environment, accessible anywhere with your browser.

 You can manage your resources with its online terminal, preloaded with utilities such as `gcloud`, `kubectl`, and more.
 You can also develop, build, debug, and deploy your cloud-based apps using the online [Cloud Shell Editor](https://ide.cloud.google.com/).